 The E-1 visa allows nationals from a treaty country, which is a country that has a treaty of commerce and navigation with the U.S., to be admitted to the U.S. to engage in international trade.

 The E-2 visa also requires an investment treaty between the U.S. and the visa applicant’s country of citizenship.
-It allows individuals to enter the U.S. to manage a business if they have invested a substantial amount of capital in a U.S. business, including a newly founded business.
+It allows individuals to enter the U.S. to manage a business if they have invested substantial capital in a U.S. business, including a newly founded one.
 Certain managerial and essential employees of foreign companies may also qualify for E-1 and E-2 classification.

 Requirements vary for both types of E visas.
 Learn more about the E visas in our downloadable guide.

 The E-3 visa is available exclusively for Australian citizens to work in the U.S. in a specialty occupation.
 There is an annual limit of 10,500 E-3 visas.
 However, Australia does not typically fulfill that allotment.
 This allows employers to seek E-3 visas for Australian employees and candidates year-round.

 Unlike the H-1B visa, the initial application for the E-3 visa bypasses the USCIS petition process.
 Individuals may apply for E-3 visas directly at a U.S. consulate abroad.

 Finally, E-3 visas are issued in two-year increments and can be renewed indefinitely.
 The principal E visa holder may also bring dependents from their country of origin to the U.S. for business and employment purposes.

 The L visa can be an effective alternative to the H-1B for U.S.-based companies with offices abroad.
 It is an intracompany transfer visa that allows U.S. companies to transfer certain personnel from foreign subsidiaries, parents or other affiliated companies to work locations in the U.S.